-By prioritizing the value of challenging the status quo (the way things have traditionally been done), you allow your employees to present unique solutions that could help you cut costs, improve client or customer retention or even create new streams of revenue.
-You also unlock new opportunities for business innovation and growth within your organization.
+Organizations should emphasize the value of challenging the status quo—the way things have traditionally been done—allowing employees to present unique solutions that could help cut costs, improve client or customer retention, and even create new streams of revenue.
+Focusing on creativity in the workplace can also unlock new opportunities for business innovation and growth within your organization.

 As an added benefit, the more you encourage and support creative thinking at your company, the more it becomes an essential part of your company culture—and an attractive prospect for future employees who want an employer that values individuality and welcomes ideas from everyone.

-Continue reading to learn how you can inspire creativity in the workplace (and gain the benefits associated with it).
+Here are some ways that you can inspire creativity in the workplace (and gain the benefits associated with it):

-1. Encourage creativity with an inclusive team environment
+1. Encourage creativity with an inclusive and fun team environment

-Additionally, humour can strengthen team building, inclusivity and the creative process itself.
-Create a "water cooler" channel on Slack or similar chat software to allow your employees to enjoy some office banter, especially if everyone works from home.
-Or schedule time at the end of your team meetings for everyone to chat about their weekend plans.
+Additionally, humour in the workplace plays a significant role in team-bonding.
+Research shows that humour can reduce stress, increase relationship building, and create better cohesion.
+Create a "water cooler" channel on Slack or similar chat software to allow your employees to enjoy some office banter, especially if your team is remote or hybrid.
+You can also add buffer time to your team meetings to allow time for everyone to chat about their weekend plans or other casual conversation.

-A playful company culture helps create a sense of belonging and safety, which is the gateway to creative expression and thought generation.
+A playful but polite company culture helps create a sense of belonging and safety, which is the gateway to creative expression and thought-generation.

 2. Promote creativity through office design